 It remains to be seen whether donors really get that, someday, they may have children out there, remarks the director of a private embryo donation agency.
 “They say, ‘Yes, I understand.’
 But what’s going to happen 20 years down the road?
 I think about that when I’m whiting out the records and I think someday someone might want to look at that.”

 As ART patients deal with their legacy, the embryo donation arena will take on a more solid shape.
 But even in its early days, it’s clear that this gift—a chance at a family—that some people bestow on others can be a wonderful choice.
 It requires unwavering honesty, close attention and sensitivity to the donors, to the beneficiaries of their remarkable gift and to the children who might be.

 This brochure was produced and is being disseminated with funding from the U.S. Department of Health and Human Services under Grant 1 EAA OP002103-01.
-The statements expressed are those of the authors and American Fertility Association and do not necessarily reflect the views of the Department.
+The statements expressed are those of the authors and Path2Parenthood and do not necessarily reflect the views of the Department.

 Path2Parenthood wishes to acknowledge and thank the American Society of Reproductive Medicine (ASRM), The Society of Assisted Reproductive Technology (SART), and Boston IVF for their input, guidance and support for reviewing this brochure.